microsoft/accessibility-insights-action/docs/ado-extension-usage.md

     - script: npm install yarn@1.22.10 -g
       displayName: install yarn as a global dependency
     ```
+-   You must have at least one of the following scenarios in order to use the extension:
--   You must have either a static HTML file to point the Accessibility Insights task to, or be able to serve your website at a localhost URL in an Azure DevOps pipeline.
+    -   The ability to serve your website at a localhost URL in an Azure DevOps pipeline.
+        -   If your site needs to be run using a specific server (e.g., an Express server with specific routes configured), you should include any relevant steps to set up a localhost instance of your app prior to running the Accessibility Insights task.
+You can then point the Accessibility Insights task to the localhost URL that is serving your site using the `url` input.
+    -   A preproduction site available to point the task to such as a canary, staging, or dev site.
+    -   A static HTML file at the root of your site that can be pointed to.
         -   If your site's build/bundling process produces an HTML file that you can open directly, you can point the extension directly at the built HTML file using the `staticSiteDir` input.
-    -   If your site needs to be run using a specific server (eg, an Express server with specific routes configured), you should include any relevant steps to set up a localhost instance of your app prior to running the Accessibility Insights task.
-You can then point the Accessibility Insights task to the localhost URL that is serving your site using the `url` input.

 ## Adding the extension